TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

 .. c:function:: PyObject* PyRun_StringFlags(const char *str, int start, PyObject *globals, PyObject *locals, PyCompilerFlags *flags)

-   Execute Python source code from *str* in the context specified by the objects *globals* and *locals* with the compiler flags specified by *flags*.  *globals* must be a dictionary; *locals* can be any object that implements the mapping protocol.
+   Execute Python source code kutoka *str* in the context specified by the objects *globals* and *locals* with the compiler flags specified by *flags*.  *globals* must be a dictionary; *locals* can be any object that implements the mapping protocol.
 The parameter *start* specifies